Séptimo día

-Séptimo día (Spanish: "Seventh day") is a Colombian television newsmagazine broadcast by Caracol TV on Sunday evenings.
-It proclaims itself as "a weapon against injustice".
+Séptimo día (Spanish: "Seventh day") Is a Colombian television journalism, produced by Caracol TV, presented by Manuel Teodoro and María Lucía Fernández, and broadcast every Sunday at 9:30 p.m. after Los Informantes.

 Séptimo día first aired in 1996 on Canal Uno, when Caracol TV was still a production company.
 At the time it was presented by its creator, Manuel Teodoro, and Adriana Vargas.
 The show was successful, but also had to face a number of lawsuits, which was the reason Caracol TV pulled it off the air in 2000.
 Eventually, Caracol TV won all the legal suits.

 A new season of Séptimo día started on 10 June 2007, presented by Teodoro and Silvia Corzo.
 Since 1 May 2011, María Lucía Fernández co-hosts the programme with Teodoro.

 In the Miami, Florida market, Séptimo día is broadcast by WGEN-TV on Sunday nights.

 Format

 The format is somewhat similar to CBS 60 Minutes, featuring three long-form news stories.
 Séptimo día usually undertakes its own investigations.
 Some episodes feature one or two stories; one story can also span multiple episodes.

 One of the stories deals with controversial issues, such as euthanasia, organ donations or even the Colombian armed conflict.

 As its American counterpart, many stories focus on allegations of wrongdoing and corruption, but instead of focusing politicians or corporations, Séptimo día deals with companies, businesses or persons who usually practice scams and who are denounced by the viewers.
 They are commonly either subjected to an interview, or try to evade contact with the Séptimo día crew altogether, either by written notice or by simply fleeing from the approaching journalist and their camera crew.

 The third story is often a more light-hearted report or a profile.